Motoi Okamoto

 Motoi Okamoto is a Japanese video game producer, programmer and writer.

-He joined Nintendo in 1999.
+He joined Nintendo in April 1999.
 Initially, he provided library support on Luigi's Mansion (2001), subsequently assisting other projects like Pikmin (2001), Pikmin 2 (2004), The Legend of Zelda: The Wind Waker (2002), and Super Mario 64 DS (2004).
 In 2006 he directed Wii Play.

-He left the company in 2008 and founded Entersphere, an independent studio which developed Army Corps of Hell (2011) for the PlayStation Vita.
+He left the company in May 2008 and founded Entersphere, an independent studio which developed Army Corps of Hell (2011) for the PlayStation Vita.

-In 2019 he joined Konami and was put in charge of the Silent Hill series.
-He subsequently directed and produced Silent Hill: The Short Message (2024), and also serves as a producer for the remake of Silent Hill 2 in collaboration with Bloober Team, and Silent Hill f.
+In June 2019 he joined Konami and was put in charge of the Silent Hill series.
+He subsequently served as series producer for Silent Hill: Ascension, director, producer, designer and writer for Silent Hill: The Short Message (2024), producer for Silent Hill 2 (remake), Silent Hill f, and Silent Hill: Townfall.
+He also worked on Return to Silent Hill alongside Akira Yamaoka as executive producers.